Takeda Nobushige: Personal life

 Takeda Nobushige held the favor of their father, and was meant to inherit the Takeda lands, wealth and power, becoming head of the clan.
 However, Shingen rebelled against their father and seized the lands and power for himself.

 He is also known as Takeda Tenkyū (Tenkyū being another rank he held).
 Nobushige became an important Takeda general and led large forces on several occasions.
 In 1544, Shingen had a rebellion on his hands.
 As part of his punitive effort, he sent Nobushige to capture Fujisawa Yorichika's Kōjinyama castle.
 (He probably succeeded, though sources differ).
 Katsurao castle, main castle of Murakami Yoshikiyo, fell to Nobushige and Takeda Yoshinobu in 1553.
 This drove Yoshikiyo to fleet to Uesugi Kenshin and was really the last significant act before the start of the Kawanakajima campaigns proper.
-It was in 4th battle of Kawanakajima, this last battle that Takeda Nobushige gave up his life.
+It was in the 4th battle of Kawanakajima, the last battle, that Takeda Nobushige gave up his life.

 Sanada Yukimura's initial name was, in fact, Sanada Nobushige, named after this very person.